Hunter McGrady Flaunts Her Cleavage In Gorgeous Close-Up Snap

 As I resume posting some original content I want to be sure that this conversation doesn’t stop just because the week of muting our platforms is over.
 The conversation surrounding Black Lives Matter must not only continue on our platforms but in our everyday lives.
 That’s where the change truly happens.
 Who we choose to support, where our money goes, who we associate ourselves with.
 I know that i myself have never been conscious of that, and i am sorry.
 I have never even taken a second thought about where my dollar goes and who it is supporting and I’m sorry.
 I’ve never thought about researching a brand and ensuring that they do in fact have a diverse team, and I’m sorry.
 That changes now.
 It’s important that we continue to educate ourselves.
 Education that isn’t a week long, a month long, or even a year long, but rather a lifelong education.
 For ourselves, our peers, and the next generation.
 I refuse to live in a world where equality does not exist.
 I refuse to live in a world where justice is not served.
 I refuse to live in a world where we are judged merely off the pigment of our skin.
 So i will continue to fight for you in every aspect that I can, and speak up no matter what it will cost and continue to be LOUD.
 BLACK LIVES MATTER

 Hunter’s beauty look was simple yet breathtaking.
-Bold brows framed her stunning eyes, and she appeared to have applied subtle brown and gray eyeshadow to give herself a slight smoky eye look without being too overpowering.
-She seemed to have added a hint of blush for a natural glow, and her plump pout was covered in what looked like a nude hue.
+Bold brows framed her stunning eyes and she appeared to have applied subtle brown and gray eyeshadow to give herself a slight smoky eye look without being too overpowering.
+She seemed to have added a hint of blush for a natural glow.
+She covered her plump pout in what looked like a nude hue.

-Hunter gazed directly at the camera in the snap with a serious expression on her face, and paired the close-up shot with a heartfelt, lengthy caption in which she shared some of her thoughts with her followers after having muted herself for a period of time.
-She took the opportunity to share her beliefs with her audience, and acknowledge some of her oversights in the past and the ways she was looking to change moving forward.
+The beauty gazed directly at the camera with a serious expression.
+She paired the close-up shot with a heartfelt, lengthy caption in which she shared some of her thoughts with her followers after having muted herself for a period of time.
+She took the opportunity to share her beliefs with her audience and acknowledge some of her oversights in the past.
+She also mentioned the ways she was looking to change moving forward.

-Her followers loved the update, and the post racked up over 19,900 likes within 19 hours, including a like from fellow buxom model Ashley Alexiss.
-The post also received 335 comments from her eager fans.
+Her followers loved the update.
+The post racked up over 19,900 likes within 19 hours, including a like from fellow buxom model Ashley Alexiss.
+It also received 335 comments from her eager fans.

 “So well said.
-Thank you,” one fan commented, loving Hunter’s caption.
+Thank you,” one fan wrote, loving Hunter’s caption.

-“Always inspired by you!” another fan wrote, followed by two heart emoji.
+“Always inspired by you!” added another, followed by two heart emoji.

-“Such a natural beauty,” another follower added.
+“Such a natural beauty,” a third follower remarked.

-“Absolutely gorgeous,” a fourth fan wrote.
+“Absolutely gorgeous,” admired a fourth person.

 Last month, as The Inquisitr reported, Hunter shared a post in which she showed off two different looks incorporating a pair of boho chic pants from her own clothing brand, All Worthy.
 She styled the statement pants in two ways and captured two gorgeous pictures outside as she talked about her clothing line in the caption.